 Getting to Royal Chundu

-A lodge representative meets all guests at Livingstone International upon arrival to transfer them in a private, air-conditioned minibus to River Lodge (45 – 50 minutes).
+A lodge representative meets all guests at HMNIA - Harry Mwaanga Nkumbula International Airport upon arrival to transfer them in a private, air-conditioned minibus to River Lodge (45 – 50 minutes).
 Island Lodge is followed by a short boat trip (5 – 10 minutes).
-The transfer to Livingstone International Airport departs each lodge according to flight times.
-We can also collect guests from Kasane Airport (BBK) and Victoria Falls Airport (VFA) at an additional transfer cost.
+The transfer to HMNIA departs each lodge according to flight times.
+We can also collect guests from Kasane Airport (BBK) and Victoria Falls Aiport (VFA) at an additional transfer cost.

 From Kazungula – Turn right to go to Livingstone and continue for about 10 km where you will see the Royal Chundu board on the right side of the road.
 Turn right and follow the boards for 11km to the lodge.